Practice Problems: Data Types

 Output:

-Task: You are given a string: "Learning Python is fun!".
+Your Task: You are given the string "Learning Python is fun!".
 Perform the following operations:

 - Extract every second character from the string.